 — IGN (@IGN) June 26, 2017

 Nevermind the facts that 4K compatible textures and graphics will still look better on a 1080p display, or that people who buy an Xbox One X want the 4k graphics they are being “forced” to download.
 This clear and obvious bias by a major outlet was the final straw for me.
 While I do not listen to IGN-produced podcasts, friends and contributors frequently update me on their antics.
-Anti-Xbox sentiment seems to be “in,” and it’s no use hiding that when emotional appeals embolden (empower?)
+The anti-Xbox sentiment seems to be “in,” and it’s no use hiding that when emotional appeals embolden (empower?)
 PlayStation owners and infuriate Xbox owners.
-It’s like the audio version of click bait, and I can’t stand that.
+It’s like the audio version of clickbait, and I can’t stand that.
 Keep in mind, I do not listen to these podcasts so my account of them is hearsay.
 Check them out for yourself and let me know what you think.

 Don’t Psychoanalyze Me, Bro

 In the formative months during the launch of the PS4 and Xbox One, Microsoft was reeling from negative feedback regarding the DRM, Kinect requirement, and focus on becoming a “media center.”
 The PlayStation 4 was advertised as a true gamer’s console, not bothered with the extra (and expensive) bells and whistles.
 I personally believe that the launch of Destiny, combined with excessive Sony-exclusive content, helped a lot of PS4s fly off the shelves as well.
 Sony took the lead, but what keeps gamers in their relative corner of the ring?

 Consumers suffer from choice-supportive bias, a psychological tendency to retroactively ascribe positive attributes to an option one has selected.
 Thanks, Wikipedia.
 What this means is that people spend money, usually lots of money, on technological goods and take to the internet, defending their purchase because they have made up reasons for their choice being more correct than yours.